| « Matrix Addition and Multiplication |

 |

-To find the inverse of matrix A, using Gauss-Jordan elimination, we must find a sequence of elementary row operations that reduces A to the identity and then perform the same operations on In to obtain A-1.
+To find the inverse of matrix , using Gauss-Jordan elimination, it must be found the sequence of elementary row operations that reduces to the identity and, then, the same operations on must be performed to obtain .

 Example 1: Find the inverse of